7 August 1942

 Thomas has also authored two books including the autobiography Home Where I Belong, and starred in the movies Jory and "Jake's Corner".
 Several commercial jingles including Coca-Cola, Pepsi, and Bell, have featured his singing voice and music.
 On December 31, 2011, Thomas was the featured halftime performer at the 2011 Hyundai Sun Bowl in El Paso, Texas.

 On April 2, 2013, Thomas released The Living Room Sessions, an album with acoustic arrangements of well known hits.
 It features guest appearances with established and emerging vocalists accompanying Thomas on seven of twelve tracks.

 On December 3, 2013, the National Academy of Recording Arts and Sciences announced that his 1969 single "Raindrops Keep Fallin' on My Head" would be inducted into the Grammy Hall of Fame.

-Thomas has been married to singer-songwriter Gloria Richardson since December 1968.
-They have three daughters: Paige (born 1970), Nora (adopted from Korea in 1978), and Erin (born in 1979).
+Thomas was married to singer-songwriter Gloria Richardson since December 1968.
+They had three daughters: Paige (born 1970), Nora (adopted from Korea in 1978), and Erin (born in 1979).
 Shortly after Thomas's career began, he became dependent on drugs and alcohol which led to his marriage nearly ending and himself even coming close to death.
-Gloria became a Christian in 1975, and less than a month later, so did B.J.; most press sources indicate that Thomas has been sober since their separation was reconciled in 1976.
+Gloria became a Christian in 1975, and less than a month later, so did B.J.; most press sources indicate that Thomas had been sober since their separation was reconciled in 1976.

 Artist descriptions on Last.fm are editable by everyone.
 Feel free to contribute!